Japan Digital Nomad Visa Guide (2024)

 The city of Sapporo is the 5th most populated city in Japan.
 It’s also famous for its beer, snowy mountain tops, and long winters that last from December until mid-April.

 Sapporo is great for those used to slightly colder weather.
-Although they last longer, winters aren’t that harsh — temperatures generally stay just a few degrees below zero (around 26.6 °F).
+Although they last longer, winters aren’t that harsh — temperatures generally stay just a few degrees below zero, at around -3°C (26.6 °F).

 Though it’s not as spectacular as Tokyo or Osaka, Sapporo has a lot to offer — especially in the Susukino entertainment district that’s filled with neon lights, bars, shops, and clubs.